Why Precept a Student?

 What Counts as a Clinical Rotation?

-• As defined by PTIP, clinical rotations consist of live, in-state supervision of a student NP enrolled in an eligible private or public training program (including Brenau’s program)
+• As defined by PTIP, clinical rotations consist of live, in-state supervision of a student PA enrolled in an eligible private or public training program (including Brenau’s program)

 • Each clinical rotation is counted as 160 hours of clock time.
 Preceptors can accrue hours across multiple student supervisees at multiple sites

-• Clinical rotation hours must be reported by the school the nurse practitioner is attending for the preceptor to claim the tax credit
+• Clinical rotation hours must be reported by the school the physician assistant is attending for the preceptor to claim the tax credit

 How Do I Get Started?